A try for dark energy in quantum field theory: The vacuum energy of neutrino field: The vacuum energy in QFT

-where $j_i$ is the spin of the field, and $g_i$ is the number of degrees of freedom of the field.
-This integral is a quartic divergence.
-Here the UV-free scheme \cite{Jia:2023dub,Jia:2024lyy} is adopted to evaluate the physical contribution of Eq. (\ref{vacE}), which is a physical analytic continuation of the integral containing UV divergences.
-The Feynman amplitude $\mathcal{T}_\mathrm{F}^i = \rho_0^i$ is the physical input, and the Feynman-like amplitude $\mathcal{T}_\mathrm{F}^i (\xi)$ here can be obtained with $\sqrt{k^2+m_i^2}$ replaced by $\sqrt{k^2\!+m_i^2 \!+\xi}$.
-The physical transition amplitude $\mathcal{T}_\mathrm{P}^i$, i.e., the physical output, is
+where $j_i$ is the spin of the field, and $g_i$ is the number of degrees of freedom.
+This is a quartic divergence, and not a loop contribution, independent of coupling parameters (no bare parameter to absorb it via $\infty - \infty$, no coupling to run; a hard Planck-scale cutoff is the standard recourse within the traditional approach).
+The UV-free scheme \cite{Jia:2023dub,Jia:2024lyy}, a physical analytic continuation of the UV-divergent integral, is adopted to evaluate the contribution of Eq. (\ref{vacE}).
+The Feynman amplitude $\mathcal{T}_\mathrm{F}^i = \rho_0^i$ is the physical input, and the Feynman-like amplitude $\mathcal{T}_\mathrm{F}^i (\xi)$ here can be obtained with $\sqrt{k^2\!+\!m_i^2}$ replaced by $\sqrt{k^2\!+\!m_i^2 \!+\!\xi}$.
+The physical transition amplitude $\mathcal{T}_\mathrm{P}^i$ is

 The result with $C$ set by a reference energy scale $\mu_\Lambda^{}$ is